-- 1. Identify a faculty member and approach them to ensure the faculty member is willing to supervise the student in the process of completing the graduating paper. - 2.
+- Identify a faculty member and approach them to ensure the faculty member is willing to supervise the student in the process of completing the graduating paper. - 2.
 In collaboration with the instructor, create a course syllabus using the MSW Course Syllabus Template (available to all MSW instructors). - 3.
 Complete the "Request for Exception to MSW Course Schedule" form at least eight weeks prior to the course beginning.
 This form is available on the MSW Program Homepage on Canvas, under Resources.
 Students are asked to attach the proposed course syllabus to this form upon completion.
-The Graduate Program Coordinator may reach out to the course instructor to collect additional information about the course, and may ask for changes to be made to the course syllabus as a condition for approving the request.
+The School Director and/or the Graduate Program Coordinator may reach out to the course instructor to collect additional information about the course, and may ask for changes to be made to the course syllabus as a condition for approving the request.
 If changes are needed, both the student and the course instructor will be contacted. - 4.
-Once approved, the student will register in SOCW 598.
-The student and instructor will be notified via email of the decision. - 5.
-Students completing a Graduating Paper will remain registered in SOCW 598 until the Graduate Program Coordinator receives the SOCW 598 Completion Form from the supervisor.
+Once approved, the student will be registered in SOCW 598.
+The student and instructor will be notified via email of the decision. - Students completing a Graduating Paper will remain registered in SOCW 598 until they receive a final grade for the course.